uSked/mosaico-php-backend/README.md

 ```
 /dl/index.php
+/dl/premailer.php
 ```
 This is the PHP backend that handles downloading of the HTML email and also sending of the test email.
+The premailer.php file came from here: https://gist.github.com/barock19/1591053

 ```
 /img/index.php